 Last month I completed a journey through Ayn Rand’s epic novel Atlas Shrugged, (now a movie to be released 4/15/2011) and it many ways it was a more life changing experience than any other fictional book I’ve read — so much so that I’ve decided to devote a series of posts to it.
 And Atlas Shrugged is a journey every American should take, even if they end up rejecting the human liberty and free market values it espouses, so they can at least understand what they risk when they promote a government that supplies and controls everything (or anything, for that matter).
 Because Rand shows us, in a graphic portrayal, that sometimes what feels “safer” and more “compassionate” is actually less so in the long run.
 And the bottom line is … when you live in the most successful nation the world has ever seen, do you “fundamentally” change it on a whim to pattern it after less successful nations?

 That such an eye opening journey is necessary is apparent by the crushing government debt and subsequent riots in Greece and elsewhere, and the fact that we in the U.S. are headed down the same path.
-And even though we are facing . . . → Read More: Atlas Shrugged: Ayn Rand’s 1950′s epic about the current era …
+And even though we . . . → Read More: Atlas Shrugged: Ayn Rand’s 1950′s epic about the current era …